Knowledge hub

 Is the free homepage review a sales call in disguise?

-No. You get async written notes you can use without us.
-If you want implementation, we outline options when you ask.
+No. You get written notes you can use without us.
+If you want help with the fixes, we outline options when you ask.
 That is not a condition of the review.

 Do I need a full redesign or smaller fixes?